55 Fun Things to Do in Philadelphia

 One of the historic doors of Elfreth’s Alley

-Elfreth’s Alley is one of the most colorful places to visit in Philadelphia.
-Even though it’s only one block long, we always find ourselves wandering up and down multiple times looking at its decorations and brightly painted doors.
+Elfreth’s Alley is one of the most colorful places around.
+Even though it’s only one block long, we always find ourselves wandering up and down multiple times looking at its brightly painted doors.
+There are often seasonal decorations, too, so the look of the street changes a bit throughout the year (Halloween and Christmas are really impressive).

 The oldest residential street in the US, Elfreth’s Alley is still an active neighborhood.
-The 32 houses here now were built between 1728 and 1836.
 When you visit, stop by the museum that occupies 124-126.
-It’s been restored to its Colonial-era appearance and there tell the history of the street and the tradesmen who lived here when it was first built.
-Even if you only have one day in Philadelphia, Elfreth’s Alley is worth a stop.
+It’s been restored to its Colonial-era appearance and tells the history of the street and the tradesmen who lived here when it was first built.
+Even if you only have one day in Philadelphia, Elfreth’s Alley should be a brief stop.

 Take a photo in LOVE Park